PseudoMon/nononsensebasicjs/docs/inserting-js.md

 You can put your Javascript anywhere, although by convention, it's usually put either at the `head` or at the bottom of `body`.
 Javascript in an external file can be treated as if they're copy-pasted to wherever that `<script>` tag is put.

 This positioning is important!
-Javascript will be run before every HTML tags underneath it.
+JavaScript and HTML are run from the top to the bottom.
 This means that if your script references a HTML tag (e.g. to read it, to manipulate it) that's further down in the file, it won't be able to find it; technically that tag hasn't existed yet!

 ```html
 <script>